George Hodel: Murder and rape suspect

-Hodel was also interviewed as a suspect in the nearby June 1949 murder of Louise Springer, the "Green Twig Murder", though evidence to support this accusation was not publicly available until July 2018.
+Hodel was also interviewed as a suspect in the nearby June 1949 murder of Louise Springer, the "Green Twig Murder", though evidence to support this accusation was not available publicly until July 2018.

-In October 1949, Hodel's name was mentioned in a formal written report to the grand jury as one of five prime suspects in the Short murder, but none of the named suspects were submitted to the grand jury for consideration for indictment, as the investigation was still ongoing.
+In October 1949, Hodel's name was mentioned in a formal written report to the grand jury as one of five prime suspects in the Short murder, but none of the named suspects was submitted to the grand jury for consideration for indictment, as the investigation was still ongoing.

 Hodel obtained a degree in psychiatry and counseled prisoners in the Territorial prison in Hawaii for three years, then moved on to the Philippines, where he started a new family, and appears to have remained until 1990, finally dying in 1999 in San Francisco without charges ever being filed.
 However, his son Steve has written that he believes Hodel re-entered the United States multiple times each year from 1958 through 1988 and specifically in 1966–1969 to commit more murders, and then return to the Philippines.

-Additionally, in 2021 Steve Hodel published a two-part investigation (The Early Years: The Further Serial Crimes of George Hodel M.D.
-Thoughtprint Press) presenting possible crimes committed in Northern and Southern California by George Hodel in the 1920s and 1930s.
-The son makes a clear disclaimer that "none of the presented crimes contain proof beyond a reasonable doubt and without hard physical evidence such as DNA linkage are not solvable."
-Hodel, the younger's investigation presents four potential crimes committed in the 1920s and nineteen crimes believed committed in the 1930s.
-Thirteen of these crimes were originally investigated and believed serially connected by the San Diego Sheriff's and Police Departments back in the 1930s, but a suspect was never identified.
-Two separate victims from the 1930s cases attended school with George Hodel and the suggested motive, as in many of his crimes, was his hatred of being rejected by them in his youth.
-If George Hodel did in fact commit these additional "early-years crimes" then it would make him one of the nation's most prolific serial killers.
-His "crime spree" would total fifty victims over a nearly fifty-year time period.